czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-sixth.png)

 In general though, it seems if you can make it onto the stage, you’ll get at least 7 - 10 minutes of speaking time, regardless of how well you poll.
-Except for Andrew Yang, who, during the first debate, spoke for a measly 3 minutes.
+Except for Andrew Yang, who spoke for a measly 3 minutes during the first debate.
 If I had to stand through a 3 hour debate to talk for just 3 minutes, I'd be pissed too.

 Takeaway? **Let Andrew Yang speak more!**

 ![image]({{ site.baseurl }}/images/andrew-yang-frustrated.jpg)

 # On the issues facing America